celikgumusdag/GoogleSearch/README.md

 Description
 ------------
-Simple implementation of Google Search automation by using Selenim with Java
+Simple implementation of Google Search automation by using Selenium with Java

 About
 ------------